A local approach to parameter space reduction for regression and classification tasks: Classification with local active subspace dimension

 \begin{definition}[Local active subspace] Given the pairs of inputs and gradients $\{(\XX_i, \mathbf{dY}_i)\}_{i}$ associated to an objective function of interest $f:\mathcal{X}\subset\mathbb{R}^n\rightarrow\mathbb{R}$, the size of the neighbourhood of sample points to consider $N\geq n$, and a fixed dimension $p\in\mathbb{N},\ 1\leq p\leq N$, the local active subspace $W_i$ associated to a sample point $\XX_i\in\mathcal{X}$ is the matrix of the first $p$ eigenvectors of the spectral decomposition of

 where $U$ is the neighbourhood of sample points of $\XX_i$ with respect to the Euclidean distance.
-In practice we choose $p$ close to the global active subspace dimension.
-The pairs $\{(\XX_i, W_i)\}_i$ can be thought as a discrete vector bundle of rank $p$ and $\{W_i\}_i$ can be thought as a subset of points of the Grassmannian $\text{Gr}(N, p)$. \end{definition}
+In practice, we choose $p$ close to the global active subspace dimension.
+The pairs $\{(\XX_i, W_i)\}_i$ can be thought as a discrete vector bundle of rank $p$ and $\{W_i\}_i$ can be thought as a subset of points of the Grassmannian $\text{Gr}(N, p)$, that is the set of $p$-dimensional subspaces in an $N$-dimensional vector space. \end{definition}

 Starting from the pairs of inputs-gradients $\{(\XX_i, \mathbf{dY}_i)\}_i$, the procedure follows these steps: \begin{enumerate} \item Each parameter sample is enriched with the additional feature corresponding to the local active subspace dimension from \cref{def:local as dimension} or the local active subspace from \cref{def: local as}, represented by the variable $\ZZ$. \item Each sample $\XX_i$ is labelled with an integer $l_i$ that will be used as classification label in the next step.
-To label the pairs $\{(\XX_i, \ZZ_i)\}_i$ we selected K-medoids with the Grassmanian metric
+To label the pairs $\{(\XX_i, \ZZ_i)\}_i$ we selected K-medoids with the Grassmannian metric

-where $\lVert\cdot\rVert_{F}$ is the Frobenius distance, in case $\ZZ_i$ represents the local active subspace or spectral clustering in case $\ZZ_i$ is the local active subspace dimension.
+where $\lVert\cdot\rVert_{F}$ is the Frobenius distance, in case $\ZZ_i$ represents the local active subspace or spectral clustering~\cite{murphy2012machine} in case $\ZZ_i$ is the local active subspace dimension.
 In the last case, the labels correspond to the connected components of the graph built on the nodes $\{(\XX_i, \ZZ_i)\}_i$ with adjacency list corresponding to the nearest nodes with respect to the distance

 where $\lVert\cdot\rVert$ is the Euclidean metric in $\mathbb{R}^n$.
-The connected components are obtained from the eigenvectors associated to the eigenvalue $0$ of the discrete Laplacian of the graph~\cite{murphy2012machine}. \item A classification method is applied to the inputs-labels pairs $\{(\XX_i, l_i)\}_i$.
+The connected components are obtained from the eigenvectors associated to the eigenvalue $0$ of the discrete Laplacian of the graph~\cite{murphy2012machine}.
+Summarizing, we employ two labelling methods: K-medoids in case $\mathbf{Z}_i$ represents the local active subspace (Definition~\ref{def: local as}) $W_i$ or spectral clustering in case $\mathbf{Z}_i$ represents the local active subspace dimension (Definition~\ref{def:local as dimension}). \item A classification method is applied to the inputs-labels pairs $\{(\XX_i, l_i)\}_i$.
 Generally, for our relatively simple applications we apply a multilayer perceptron with 1000 hidden nodes and 2 layers. \end{enumerate}

 \begin{rmk}[Grassmann distance] In general regarding the \cref{def: local as}, the dimension $p$ could be varying among samples $\XX_i$ and one could use a more general distance with respect to the one from \cref{eq:grassmannian distance} that can have as arguments two vectorial subspaces of possibly different and arbitrary large dimensions. \end{rmk}